Namchee/decora/README.md

 [![NPM Badge](https://img.shields.io/npm/v/@namchee/decora)](https://www.npmjs.com/package/@namchee/decora)

-Useful ECMAScript decorator for personal purposes.
+Useful ECMAScript decorator for any development needs.
 Compatible with both browser and NodeJS environment.

-Although it's written in [TypeScript](https://www.typescriptlang.org/), these decorators should be compatible with normal JS files as long as it supports ES7.
+Although it's written in [TypeScript](https://www.typescriptlang.org/), these decorators should be compatible with normal JS files as long as the environment support ES7 standard.

 Will be updated indefinitely.